French in The US: K1 Visa

 I fly to Austin without a return ticket.
 I made sure that I had all my documents handy (petition, medical records, sealed envelop and extra documents I wasn’t asked for at the embassy).
 It doesn’t take much longer at immigration than when I was on a regular ESTA.
 I am taken in a room on the side where they check the sealed envelop from the embassy and I’m on my way to my new life in Texas.

-Next step: getting married and having the marriage recognized in France (post about that coming soon).
+Getting married and having the marriage recognized in France